One UI 6 Update

 From the above features, the Android 14-based One UI 6 update looks fantastic and eye-pleasing compared to the previous generations.

 It is important to note that the above features are shown in Developer Preview 1.
 Samsung might include or exclude the features based on their preference, and the final list for One UI 6 will vary.
-But majorly, most features will be available yet in Android 14.
+But majorly, most features will be available in Android 14.

-One UI 6 Supported Galaxy Devices
+One UI 6 Supported Galaxy Devices (Expected)

 The South Korean Giant plans One UI 6 update later this year.
 Many Galaxy devices are on the list of getting the One UI 6 update.
 Also, as the company provides four years of major updates, the three-year-old devices are expected to get the new version.
 Below are the Galaxy smartphones and tablets expected to receive the One UI 6 update.